ayeo/old_price/README.md

 ```

 ### Converting currency
 You can convert currencies in two different ways.
 Example below shows converting each price seperatly.
 It may be useful if you store prices in PLN but want them to be dispayed as USD.
-Notice wy use Round decorator twice
+Notice we use Round decorator twice
 ```
 $defaultRoundDecorator = new \Price\Decorator\Round(2);